Danish-Git/expense_manager/README.md

     [✓] Network resources

     • No issues found!

-You may proceed with cloning the project and making project up and running you may follow the following steps
+You may proceed with clonnong the project and making project up and running you may follow the following steps

 -   **Navigate to the Project Directory:**
     -   Once the cloning process is complete, navigate into the project directory: `cd <project_directory>`